 This post comes to us from talkingfish.org, a project of the Conservation Law Foundation and other sustainable seafood partners around New England.

 TalkingFish.org: You are known for your commitment to local and sustainable food.
-Tell us about your philosophy.
+Tell us about your philosophy regarding seafood.

-TF: What seafood questions do you get most often from your customers?
+TF: What seafood questions do you get most often from your customer?

 TF: How do you balance offering something fresh and local against having customer favorites always on hand?